Gamergotten/Infinite-runtime-tagviewer/README.md

 - A Big thank you goes out to TypeChecked for the awesome icon!

+- Shoutouts to Sopitive for his generous PR request adding Quality of life options to the options menu.

 - Thanks to TempAccountNull for his constant help with updating the tool, while I haven't been working on the project.
 He'll take over from now on.

 **The Current binaries**